-Different satellites carry different sensors and therefore they vary in provided services.
-The well known value is a spatial resolution, which refers to the size of one pixel on the ground.
+Different satellites carry different sensors - therefore, they vary in provided services.
+The well-known value is a spatial resolution, which refers to the size of one pixel on the ground.
 It can be increased by pansharpening, a technique of merging high-resolution panchromatic (grayscale) with low-resolution colored images.
-But satellites with high-resolution cameras covers just small areas and therefore they have long revisit time, which is a crucial aspect for some types of analysis.
+Satellites with high-resolution cameras cover just small areas and they have a long revisit time, which is a crucial aspect for some types of analysis.
 Some projects require data in other spectral bands, such as infrared for NDVI application for agriculture.
 The data also vary in level of processing: from raw sensor data to calibrated images with correct location information.
-MapTiler helps to turn an image into final zoomable map.
+MapTiler helps to turn an image into the final zoomable map.

 Download the imagery

-While browsing is without restrictions for anyone, downloading requires to be logged in.
-After filling in very detailed form, you will get an access to high number of scientific data from satellites.
+While browsing is without restrictions for anyone, downloading requires login.
+After filling in a very detailed form, you will get access to a high number of scientific data from satellites.

-In the Search criteria, define your area of interest either by looking up for an address or by defining a polygon.
-This can be done simply by clicking on the map or by uploading an shapefile or KML file.
+In the Search criteria, define your area of interest either by looking up an address or by defining a polygon.
+This can be done simply by clicking on the map or by uploading a shapefile or KML file.
 You can also restrict your search by date.
-In Data Sets tab, you can select required satellites.
-In your case, Sentinel-2 and Landsat 8 are the correct option.
+In the Data Sets tab, you can select the required satellites.
+In your case, Sentinel-2 and Landsat 8 are the correct options.
 In Additional criteria, you can impose extra limitations like cloud coverage.
-Finally, Results shows you founded images and you can switch between results from selected satellites.
-Each result has a preview and for logged users also download option.
+Finally, the Results tab shows founded images, and you can switch between results from selected satellites.
+Each entry has a preview and, for logged users, also a download option.

-By draging and droping images into MapTiler, setting a few parameters and rendering you can get output in the form of an online map.
-This can be uploaded to cloud services like Amazon S3 or Google Cloud, but also to your own servers or integrated into your application.Download MapTiler
+By dragging and dropping images into MapTiler Engine and setting a few parameters, you can get output in the form of an online map.
+This can be uploaded to cloud services like MapTiler Cloud, Amazon S3, Microsoft Azure, or Google Cloud, and to your own servers or integrated into your application.Download MapTiler Engine

 Online satellite resources

-- USGS Earth Explorer provides access to NASA Landsat images, which covers whole world, includes photos up to 40 years old, and other data like Digital Elevation Model
+- USGS Earth Explorer provides access to NASA Landsat images, which covers the whole world, including photos up to 40 years old, and other data like Digital Elevation Model

-- Sentinels Scientific Data Hub is the download place for Sentinel-2 data, which has spatial resolution 10 meters, revisit period is 5 days and provides data in 12 spectral bands.
+- Sentinels Scientific Data Hub is the download place for Sentinel-2 data, which has a spatial resolution of 10 meters, a revisit period is five days, and provides data in 12 spectral bands.

 - NOAA CLASS is a great source of atmospheric and environmental data from NPP, JPSS, GOES-R, Jason-3, and NEXRAD projects.

-- Earth Observation Link (EOLi) is a bit outdated Java program, but provides all the functionality of online catalogues and data from Envisat, ERS, IKONOS, DMC, ALOS, SPOT, Kompsat, Proba, IRS, and SCISAT.
+- Earth Observation Link (EOLi) is a bit outdated Java program, but it provides all the functionality of online catalogs.
+It includes data from Envisat, ERS, IKONOS, DMC, ALOS, SPOT, Kompsat, Proba, IRS, and SCISAT.

-- NASA Reverb is abound with huge diversity of satellite data you can search and download.
+- NASA Reverb abounds with a huge diversity of satellite data you can search and download.

 - National Institute for Space Research provides imagery of Earth Resources Satellite 2, a joint venture satellite project made by Brazil and China.

-- Bhuvan Indian Geo-Platform of ISRO is an Indian project which provides data from IMS-1, Cartosat, OceanSat and ResourceSat satellites.
-However, most of the images covers India only.
+- Bhuvan Indian Geo-Platform of ISRO is an Indian project which offers data from IMS-1, Cartosat, OceanSat, and ResourceSat satellites.
+However, most of the images cover India only.

-- NOAA Data Access Viewer provides a download place for satellite imagery, land cover and elevation data for United States.
+- NOAA Data Access Viewer provides a download place for satellite imagery, land cover, and elevation data for the United States.

 - VITO Vision provides low-resolution imagery of vegetation.